IsmailAbys/Segmentation/README.md

 * Install the requirements.txt file by using 'pip install -r requirements.txt'
 * The instalation steps for pytorch and monai is written in "installation.txt" file.

-Description of Dataset, extraction of data and CSV file:
+Data extraction and CSV file:
 * The Pelvis dataset can be downloaded https://zenodo.org/record/4588403#.Ym-WotpBy3B
 * Download Images: CTPelvic1K_dataset6_data.tar.gz
 * Download Masks: CTPelvic1K_dataset6_Anonymized_mask.tar.gz